cyberkrunk/resourcesforjazzguitar/src/articles/scalar-tetrachords.md

     - tetrachord
     - scales
 permalink: "/scalar-tetrachords/"
 description: "A scalar tetrachord is an ordered four-pitch set with scale-like construction.
-These tetrachords can be thought of as scale fragments, or, conversely, as the buidling blocks for scales.
-Developing instant recall of them is extremely useful for playing scales across the length of the fingerboard, and also for arbitrarily shifting from one scale to another, mid-stream."
+These tetrachords can be thought of as scale fragments, or, conversely, as the building blocks for scales.
+Developing instant recall of them is extremely useful for playing long scales across the length of the fingerboard, and also for arbitrarily shifting from one scale to another, mid-stream."
 ---

-There are a host of skills required for effective improvising on the guitar, let's begin by considering two of them: 1) the ability to play long scale lines, extending from the top of the instrument to the bottom; 2) the ability to arbitrarily change from one scale to another, regardless of where you are in the scale.
+There are a host of skills required for effective improvising on the guitar, let's begin by considering two of them, concerning scales: 1) the ability to play long scale lines, extending if need be from the top of the instrument to the bottom, and vice-versa; 2) the ability to arbitrarily change from one scale to another, regardless of where you are in the scale.
 I have heard Barry Harris emphasize both of these skills, and they have also been key tenets of my studies with Mark Sherman.

-Why, then, are both of these skills so challenging on the guitar in particular?
+Why, then, are both of these skills so difficult to attain on the guitar in particular?

-I think that part of the blame lies in the over-emphasis on practicing scales in position.
-While it is true that scale practice in position leads to good muscle memory and fast execution, it places an obvious limit on range.
+I think that part of the blame lies in the over-emphasis on practicing scales strictly in position.
+While it is true that scale practice in position leads to good muscle memory and fast execution, it places an obvious limit on range, with a typical position providing at best just over two octaves.
 Position playing also tends to "chunk" a scale into an entire position, making it difficult to change to any arbitrary scale at any point.

 In my own practice, I have come to believe that working on scales in four-note groups, or tetrachords, helps to solve both problems.
 In this article, I will focus on the tetrachords themselves, how they are constructed, and how they are combined to create scales.
 I will leave the details of how to effectively practice them for other articles and lessons.
 Conversely, when I reference scalar tetrachords in other materials, I refer anyone who needs a refresher back to this article.